SonarSource/sonar-training-examples/README.md

 * size-metrics: Demonstrate the calculation of different size metrics (lines, loc, lines to cover, comment lines and comments %)

 * metrics-without-scm: Demonstrate the SonarQube 7.1+ ability to compute metrics on new code even without SCM

+* [portfolios](portfolios/): Example of meaningful Portfolios hierarchy and Application